We all want a huge following and high engagement rate. so- How do you go about achieving it?

 If your business is trying to target Gen-Z and younger Millennials, TikTok is where to go.
 48% of Americans age 18-29 have used Tiktok before.
 It is the 5th most popular social media among Americans in this age group.
 This app is strictly video content but can grow your engagement and following overnight if you play the algorithm right.

 2. Now that you’ve determined your platforms, it’s time to talk content.

 Video content is WHAT you should post, as it’s growing rapidly on all platforms.

-Twitter is used for posting pictures, graphics, videos, and links for the most part.
+Twitter is used for posting pictures, graphics, videos, and links.
 The most effective content to post is links to your blogs and sites, as well as important news blasts.
-However, on Twitter, businesses’ responses to customer’s posts are just as important as posts themselves.
-Many companies have gone viral for commenting on consumers’ tweets towards them.
-A witty remark will go a long way for Millennials, and it creates a strong sense of customer loyalty.

-Overall, while every platform is different, and is capable of sharing different content, video is trending upward everywhere, because followers find it most engaging and respond best to it.
+Overall, while every platform is different, and are all capable of sharing different content, video is trending upward everywhere, because followers find it most engaging, helpful, and informational.

 3. Be sure to stay on schedule!

 Every social media site’s algorithm will reward you for posting frequently, and during times your followers are most active.
 Posting frequency is different and depends on many factors.
-The most important thing is to create a schedule that you can stick to and be consistent with to get out quality content.
+The most important thing is to create a schedule that you can be consistent with to get out quality content.